DoctorTag/bioDemo_labwindows_cvi/README.md

 # Demo_labwindows_cvi
-Local demo software of Bio-Sensor--F58GM  about labwindows cvi 2017, Part of development Kits for Bio-Sensor.
+PC demo software of Bio-Sensor--F58GM  about labwindows cvi 2017, Part of development Kits for BioSensor.

-For whole project, please refer to [https://github.com/feelkit/BIO_SENSOR](https://github.com/feelkit/BIO_SENSOR).
+For whole project, please refer to [https://github.com/feelkit/BIO_SENSOR](https://github.com/feelkit/bio-hdf).

 # Contact
 If you have technical problems and ideas to communicate with us, you can